 - Shifting from one project to another (multitasking)

 - Taking on too many projects at once

 - Taking on too much responsibility

+Be honest.
 Finally, while you want to be positive, you should also be honest.
-Answers like “I don’t have any flaws” will come across as insincere.
+Answers like, “I don’t have any flaws” will come across as insincere.